w3c-ccg/vcalm/docs/verification.md

 *   Timeliness and Status (callback to verification)
     *   issuanceDate isn’t in the future, not past expiration date
-    *   Status is “current”, e.g. not revoked
+    *   Status is “current”, e.g., not revoked, not expired, etc.
 *   Credential Holder/Subject is expected party
     *   Authenticate
         *   Including DID auth, traditional auth method